Mazda Tribute: 2006 (Asia-Pacific)

+Safety

 Second generation (2007)

 In 2007 for the 2008 model year, the Tribute was significantly revamped, like its Ford Escape and Mercury Mariner siblings.
 Originally set to be renamed the Mazda CX-5, the vehicle kept the Tribute name.
 The changes were significant, but fell short of a "clean sheet" redesign, as the vehicles remained on the CD2 platform, and kept the existing 2.3 L L5-VE inline-four and 3.0 L AJ V6 engines.
 Visible changes included all new sheet metal and interior.
 The interior was significantly upgraded using all new components and higher quality materials, and was generally praised by automotive journalists.
 However, unlike the first generation of the Tribute, which had unique exterior and interior from its siblings, the new model only differs from its siblings in the "nose" (front fenders, hood, and front fascia), tail lights and detailing.
 Notable changes to the exterior include a higher belt line and more pronounced wheel arches.
 Overall the car was designed to look larger and more substantial than the previous model.
 As a cost-saving measure, rear drum brakes, replaced the previous discs, to criticism from the automotive press.

 The 2008 Tribute (non-hybrid) was first unveiled at the 2007 Montreal International Auto Show and went on sale in March 2007.

 A new addition was the Hybrid model which was previously only available on the Ford Escape and Mercury Mariner.

 The Tribute received additional major changes to improve performance for the 2009 model year, mostly by way of mechanical upgrades.
 Most significant were all new engines; Mazda's new 2.5 L L5-VE I4 replaced the 2.3, boosting horsepower to 171 bhp and 171 lbft of torque at 4000 rpm.
 Despite increased horsepower, fuel economy also increased by 1 mpgus on both urban and extra-urban cycles.
 The optional 3.0 L (AJ) V6 was updated, resulting in a 40 hp increase, bringing output to 240 hp and 233 lbft of torque.
 It also brought a 1 mpg improvement in fuel economy.
-The Tribute Hybrid was dropped after the 2009 model year.

 Another significant change was the switch to Ford's new 6F 6-speed automatic, which became standard on all V6 equipped models and optional on the four-cylinder versions.
 As well, new front and 18.5 mm rear stabilizer bars were added for 2009 to improve ride handling after complaints about diminished performance following the 2008 changes.
 Others changes included redesigned seats, daytime running lamps, optional steering-mounted audio controls, and other additional features.
 The Tribute was discontinued at the end of the 2011 model year, replaced by the Mazda CX-5 in 2012.